Craig Ewing's "Space"

 used.)

-or later.
+at 2:00am, or later.

 11. It is dangerous to take a motorbike-taxi ride after dark.
 My friend was robbed